 Article 12: (amended Dec 2014)

-The finances, assets and affairs of the LNAL shall be vested with the board.
-This extends to all business responsibilities and duties of the LNAL.
+The finances, assets and affairs of LNAL shall be vested with the board.
+This extends to all business responsibilities and duties of LNAL.
 The board shall be charged with the responsibility of approving and acting upon the securing of revenue through, but not limited to, fees, sponsorships, and donations, as well as the disbursement of any fees to settle debts incurred on behalf of the league.
 The board shall be allowed to make, as it sees fit, donations of league funds to other organizations which it views as promoting the athletic, recreational and/or educational opportunities of the youth of North Attleboro.

 Additionally, the board will retain full jurisdiction over any and all fundraising activities associated with the league, none of which may be conducted for the sole benefit of any one team or league or division.
-All funds secured by the league by way of fundraising or any other means shall be deposited to bank accounts owned by the LNAL, and shall be disbursed only by board authorization.
+All funds secured by the league by way of fundraising or any other means shall be deposited to bank accounts owned by LNAL, and shall be disbursed only by board authorization.
 The board is also required to submit the financial records of the league each November for the purposes of an audit.
 The results of said audit will be provided to the members at the next scheduled monthly meeting.
 The management and administration of league accounts and records shall be the primary responsibility of the league treasurer.
 The Treasurer and the Vice-President are to be included on any necessary signature cards on all LNAL accounts.

 Article 12.1: (amended Dec 2014)